 None of the methods were ideal.
 The researchers noted a variety of limitations, including test instrument sensitivity, the speed at which digestion occurred, and the “trial effect” of patients modifying their adherence to a gluten-free diet just because of participating in a clinical trial.

-Overall, the researchers estimated that typically, celiac disease patients consume upwards of 244mg of gluten per day.
-While this is a tiny fraction of the amount ingested with a standard diet, it is certainly enough to cause continued symptoms in patients with celiac disease.
+Overall, the researchers estimated that typically, celiac disease patients who suffer from recurrent symptoms while on a gluten-free diet (about 30% of all patients on a gluten-free diet), consume upwards of 244mg of gluten per day.
+While this is a tiny fraction of the amount ingested with a standard diet, it is certainly enough to cause continued symptoms in patients with celiac disease (CD).

 “It is well recognized,” stated Jack A. Syage, PhD, CEO of ImmunogenX, and first author of the study, “that adherence to a gluten-free diet (GFD) is certainly impractical and nearly impossible to achieve.
 However, until this analysis, involving the measurement of gluten in urine and stool samples of CD patients, there was little basis for estimating the amount of gluten that sneaks into a GFD.
 The new results indicate that it is not unusual for CD patients to consume hundreds of milligrams of gluten on a given day where less than 50 mg/day is considered a safe level.”